 I use purees in hidden veggie recipes.
 These little secret weapons can also be used to add flavor and dimension to sauces, soups, and stews.
 Obviously, serving as food to babies just weaning to solids is the most common use.

-We didn’t serve baby food to my kids as babies since we practice baby led weaning.
-But, we still give them pouches for easy snacks.
+Since we practice baby led weaning, we used them on preloaded spoons.
+We also still give them pouches for easy snacks for babies.
 With these purees you can make your own baby food pouches.
 (They have reusable ones online!)